arisdavid/KubeQuantPlatform/README.md

 eval $(minikube docker-env)
 ```

+## Optional
-Optional: for interacting with the cluster it would be handy to have k9s installed - https://github.com/derailed/k9s.
+For interacting with the cluster it would be handy to have k9s installed - https://github.com/derailed/k9s.
 It's an interactive UI tool for interacting with Kubernetes cluster.

 ## Setup